-- in-house package: if each element of a trip is organised directly by a school, VAT can be fully recovered (subject to obtaining a VAT invoice etc) - UK adventure activities: most activities organised through organisations such as YHA and PGL are not covered by TOMS and will not be affected.
-However, this might not always be the case and should be confirmed prior to booking. - Activities organised through "Park Resorts" have been subject to TOMS, so always confirm before booking. - Use of travel agent or intermediary: in order to establish the net cost of a trip, always check precisely what VAT will or will not be charged on a VAT invoice by the tour operator prior to booking.
+- In-house package: If each element of a trip is organised directly by a school, VAT can be fully recovered (subject to obtaining a VAT invoice etc) - UK adventure activities: Most activities organised through organisations such as YHA and PGL are not covered by TOMS and will not be affected.
+However, this might not always be the case and should be confirmed prior to booking. - Activities organised through "Park Resorts" have been subject to TOMS, so always confirm before booking. - Use of travel agent or intermediary: In order to establish the net cost of a trip, always check precisely what VAT will or will not be charged on a VAT invoice by the tour operator prior to booking.

-Since 1 January 2010
+\ Since 1 January 2010

-3.4 Sale of goods to children and young people - general
+4.7 Sale of goods to children and young people - general

-3.4.1 General rules
+4.7.1 General rules

 Within specific rules, the school can purchase goods for resale to children and young people.
-This allows the school to purchase certain items, recover VAT thereon, and resell the items "outside the scope" of VAT.
+This allows the school to purchase certain items, recover VAT thereon, and resell the items "outside" the scope" of VAT.

 The goods, which qualify for this treatment, are those, which are incidental to education of the children and young people to whom they are sold.
-The basic conditions of the scheme are: -
+The basic conditions of the scheme are:

-- The sale can only be made in the class by the school to its own children and young people - The goods must be sold at or below cost - The goods are incidental to the provision of education forming part of the normal school curriculum and are required for regular classroom use - The goods are not clothing e.g. sweatshirts, ties or PE kit.
-(Some clothing can be zero rated see separate section.) - The goods have been purchased under an official school order and not directly from the school's unofficial fund.
+- The sale can only be made in the class by the school to its own children and young people - The goods must be sold at or below cost - The goods are incidental to the provision of education forming part of the normal school curriculum and are required for regular classroom use - The goods are not clothing e.g. sweatshirts, ties or PE kit. (some clothing can be zero rated - see 4.8 Sale of school uniform and sweatshirts). - The goods have been purchased under an official school order and not directly from the school's unofficial fund.

-3.4.2 Examples of sales which are "outside the scope" of VAT
+4.7.2 Examples of sales which are "outside the scope" of VAT